SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness

 \subsection{White-Box Attack}

-In the white-box setting, adversaries possess complete visibility and control over the QML system, including its architecture, parameters, compilation artifacts, and hardware execution stack~\cite{ghosh2025ai,xu2025security,Ghosh2024Imitation,Saeed2019Locking,rehman2025opaque}.
-This represents the highest level of adversarial access, encompassing malicious insiders, compromised service operators, or attackers with privileged control of the transpilation pipeline and backend hardware.
-Such adversaries can integrate classical-style manipulations.
-For example, gradient-based adversarial optimization with quantum-specific mechanisms such as pulse tampering, gate-sequence modification, or qubit remapping.
-This combination enables direct compromise of all three security properties- confidentiality, integrity, and availability, through parameter exfiltration, circuit modification, or disruption of quantum operations.
+In the white-box setting, adversaries have full visibility and control over the QML system, including its architecture, parameters, compilation artifacts, and hardware execution stack~\cite{ghosh2025ai,xu2025security,Ghosh2024Imitation,Saeed2019Locking,rehman2025opaque}.
+This is the strongest threat model, capturing malicious insiders, compromised service operators, or attackers with privileged access to the transpilation pipeline and backend hardware.
+Such adversaries can combine classical manipulations, such as adversarial optimization with quantum-specific mechanisms including pulse tampering and qubit remapping.
+This enables direct compromise of confidentiality, integrity, and availability, through parameter exfiltration, circuit modification, or disruption of quantum operations.

-\paragraphB{Circuit Level Backdoor Attacks} The adversary in a circuit-level backdoor attack scenario has full access to the transpiled, hardware-specific quantum circuit at inference time\cite{ghosh2025ai,Ghosh2024Imitation}.
-The attacker parses the transpiled PQC and then modifies gate sequences, qubit mappings, or parameter placements.
-After making these changes, the adversary redeploys the altered circuit or pulse schedule on the target backend that force targeted misclassifications or leak quantum state information.